What did the CarCynic Buy This Time?

 Lada's continue to be a common sight on the roads in Russia and other former Eastern Bloc countries.
 The Lada still holds the title as the most commonly purchased used car in all of Eastern Europe.
 They are also a common sight at Motorsports events, particularly at Drift Nights in Moscow, or Rally Races in the Hungarian Countryside.

 What's in store for this car?
 I really don't know.
-For the short term, the goal is to introduce people to a little Russian Culture at local car shows.
+For the short term, the goal is to introduce people to a little Eastern European Culture at local car shows.
 After that, we shall see...
 Perhaps a Rally Car Replica?

 Why did I buy a Lada? -- Boris told me to!